Monotone Lagrangian Floer theory in smooth divisor complements: II: Fredholm theory of the Irreducible Components

 and an isomorphism

-\end{enumerate} \end{lem} \begin{proof} The proof of the claim in (1) is similar to the proof of Lemma \ref{lem6363}.
-Identification of the kernels and cokernels of the operators $h$ and $D_{u_{\rm D}}\overline\partial$ is straightofrward.
-Similarly, we can identify he kernels and cokernels of the operators $f$ and the Cauchy-Riemann operator associated to the trivial bundle on the sphere $\Sigma_{\rm D}$.
-The latter operator is surjective and its kernel is a copy of $\C$, consists of constant sections of the trivial bundle.
-We can use this observation and properties of the diagram in \eqref{diagram} to obtain the remaining claims in part (2). \end{proof}
+\end{enumerate} \end{lemma} \begin{proof} The proof of the claim in (1) is similar to the proof of Lemma \ref{lem6363}.
+Identification of the kernels and cokernels of the operators $h$ and $D_{u_{\rm D}}\overline\partial$ in \eqref{CR-uD} is straightforward.
+Similarly, the kernels and cokernels of the operators $f$ and the Cauchy-Riemann operator associated to the trivial bundle on the sphere $\Sigma_{\rm D}$ can be identified with each other.
+The latter operator is surjective and its kernel is a copy of $\bbC$, consists of constant sections of the trivial bundle.
+Using this observation, the remaining claims in part (2) follow from the diagram chase of the diagram \eqref{diagram}. \end{proof}